 All student-athletes must be in uniform in order to practice or compete.

 All student-athletes are expected to be present for all practices or meetings.
-Any student-athlete, who misses 1 day of practice without an excuse from the head coach, at the head coaches discretion, he could be suspended for ½ a game.
-If a student-athlete misses 2 practices within the same week, at the head coaches discretion, he could be suspended for 1 game and not travel with the team.
+Any student-athlete, who misses 1 day of practice without an excuse from the head coach, at the head coach’s discretion, he could be suspended for ½ a game.
+If a student-athlete misses 2 practices within the same week, at the head coach’s discretion, he could be suspended for 1 game and not travel with the team.

 Any student-athlete that begins a sport must complete that sport in good standing before entering another sport.